 Stage 2 – 2.50% Yield

-Not only do I think the top 5 foundation dividend stocks should be an aristocrat, but I think they should first have a yield higher than the market as a whole (over 1.8/1.9%), but I also think they should be over 2.50%, a little more greedy, huh?
+Not only do I think the top 5 foundation dividend stocks should be an aristocrat, but I think they should first have a yield higher than the market as a whole (over 1.8/1.9%).
+In addition, I also think they should be over 2.50%, a little more greedy, eh?
 This literally cuts the list in half, I believe, to 26 stocks.
 I think that makes it easy for us.
-We literally have taken thousands of companies that are trading, took the nonsense out and said Hey – here are 26 stocks to look at.
+We literally have taken thousands of companies that are trading on the public stock market, this takes the nonsense out.

 Stage 3 – 5 Industries

 Now that we are down to 26 stocks, we need to pick 5 different industries.
 Think of being a consumer.
-What do we need?
-What do we rely upon?
-I would said energy/utilities is one.
-I would say food products would be another.
-What about healthcare type items?
-I think I can agree with that.
+What do we need and rely upon?
+First, energy & utilities are one.
+Secondly, food products would be another.
+Thirdly, we can all agree healthcare should be included.
 What about communication, such as – to call, text, cell call, use the internet to e-mail?
 I believe that is highly needed in this day and age, with the trend to continue the usage.